James Peck (pacifist): Anti-Nuclear Movement

 In 1946, Peck was arrested in New York City for being involved in the "first nonviolent direct action against nuclear tests."
 On July 24, 1946, Peck and 35 demonstrators pulled around a stuffed goat rented from a taxidermist in New York City, representing the actual goats left on the Marshall Islands, where the U.S. conducted the Bikini atom bomb experiment that day.
 Peck was arrested that day and received a $10 fine.
 A few weeks later Peck and a similar size group marched from the Pentagon down Pennsylvania Avenue, and were arrested for marching without a permit.

-Peck and a small group of pacifists protested at the NYC Easter Parade on May 27, 1947, passing out antinuclear literature.
+Peck and a small group of pacifists protested at the Easter Parade in New York City on May 27, 1947, passing out antinuclear literature.
 Peck and nine other activists were arrested while marching along the side of the parade.
 Peck refused to pay the $10 fine, and served 15 days in Rikers Island.

-Peck also marched in the Easter Parade against nuclear weapons on April 17, 1949, along with eight other activists.
+Peck marched in the Easter Parade against nuclear weapons on April 17, 1949, along with eight other activists.
 Police ordered the group to disperse, but Peck and Mat Kauten refused, and were both arrested.
 Peck was carried to the police squad by four cops, and his arrest landed in the New York Times.
 Peck served five days in jail.
 Peck was arrested again at the Easter Parade with three other people in 1952.